Public Holiday to Be Observed Next Week in Lagos, Kano, Other States

 “This initiative presents a timely opportunity to reflect, project and celebrate the values that define the Nigerian spirit."

-Traditionally, the ministry of interior under Olubunmi Tunji-Ojo, announces public holiday days in Nigeria.
+The Ministry of the Interior, under Olubunmi Tunji-Ojo, typically announces public holiday days in Nigeria.
 Photo credit: Hon.
 Olubunmi Tunji-Ojo

 Source: Facebook